COVESA/vehicle_signal_specification/BUILD.md

 # Building and Using the ACEA-VSS Catalog

+As a user you can download the prebuilt ACEA VSS tree directly, see [Download the pre-built tree](#download-the-pre-built-tree).
+You can also directly build the project in your local environment either by:
-As a user you have two options - either your project directly consumes the source files (`*.vspec`) generated in this repository, see [Generate VSPEC files](#generate-vspec-files), or you convert it to some other format using [VSS-tools](https://github.com/COVESA/vss-tools/), see [Generate artifacts using VSS tools](#generate-artifacts-using-vss-tools).
+- Directly consumes the source files (`*.vspec`) generated in this repository, see [Generate VSPEC files](#generate-vspec-files).
+- Convert it to some other format using [VSS-tools](https://github.com/COVESA/vss-tools/), see [Generate artifacts using VSS tools](#generate-artifacts-using-vss-tools).

 ## Set up your development environment